Takashiidobe/rust-build-binary-github-actions/README.md

 Using Github Actions to Build a binary for as many platforms as possible.

-Here are the platforms that this Github Action builds for.
+Here are the platforms that this Github Action builds for: ~44.

 ## Tier 1